-- A letter must be sent to the Associate Provost stating the reason for the withdrawal request.
+- An appeal form (electronic form) must be submitted to the Associate Provost stating the reason for the withdrawal request.
 The student should clearly state the date of the onset of the illness/injury and the medical conditions which preclude course completion.
-The following documents must accompany the letter:
+The following documents must be uploaded to the form:

 1) A complete list of courses (course & section number) for which the student is currently registered and from which the student wishes to withdraw

 2) A statement from the student’s primary physician delineating the circumstances/medical conditions preventing the student from completing the coursework in the required time frame

 - Requests for Medical Withdrawals must be submitted to the Associate Provost before the last day of class of the semester or session for which the withdrawal is requested.
 Any requests received after this date will not be considered eligible for Medical Withdrawal and all applicable university policies regarding grades, refunds, financial aid, etc. will apply.

 - Online students must present documentation from their physician which indicates that it is medically impossible to complete coursework presented in an online format.

 - If the reason for the withdrawal request is related to an emergency or illness of an immediate family member, medical documentation should pertain to the family member’s illness.
 Medical documentation will also be required stating that the necessity for the student to function as a caretaker precludes the possibility of him/her completing course requirements.

 - No institutional official other than the University Controller may authorize refunds

 - In cases where a Medical Withdrawal has been granted by the Associate Provost, refunds will be adjudicated on an individual basis by the University Controller in order to apply consistent and reasonable practices.
 Generally, refunds will be considered from the effective date of the completed Medical Withdrawal.